 You may register for classes:

 - If eligible, register online at https://econnect.dcccd.edu/.
-There are certain qualifications you must meet to register online.
+There are certain criteria you must meet to register online.
 Log into https://econnect.dcccd.edu/ to view requirements.

-- If not eligible to register online, you will be required to register with an advisor at one of the colleges of the DCCCD.
+- If not eligible to register online, you will be required to register with an advisor on any Dallas College campus.

 There is no late registration.
-If you do not register by the end of the registration period, you will not be able to register in the 16-week long semester classes.
-For flexible term classes, you must be registered before the first day of the class.
-For students receiving financial aid and enrolling in flexible term classes, it is important that you check with the financial aid office for your registration deadline date.
+If you do not register by the end of the registration period, you will not be able to register in 16-week-long semester classes.
+For flex-term classes, you must be registered before the first day of the class.
+For students receiving financial aid and enrolling in flex-term classes, it is important that you check with the financial aid office for your registration deadline date.